cytoscape/cytoscape-manual/docs/Tutorial.md

 ## Loading expression data
-To beging with, here is some background on your data.
+To begin with, here is some background on your data.
 You are working with yeast, and the genes Gal1, Gal4, and Gal80 are all yeast transcription factors.
 Your expression experiments all involve some perturbation of these transcription factor genes.
 Gal1, Gal4, and Gal80 are also represented in your interaction network, where they are labeled according to yeast locus tags: Gal1 corresponds to YBR020W, Gal4 to YPL248C, and Gal80 to YML051W.

 Using your favorite text editor, open the file galExpData.csv.
 The first few lines of the file are as follows: